Vice Golf Pro Balls

 The ‘keep in line’ sidestamp will appeal to those who use a line when putting, while the cover stayed bright white after a full round, testament to the premium matte finish and UV-resistant coating.

-Should you choose to buy Vice Golf Pro balls, check out our Vice Golf coupon codes
+Should you choose to buy Vice Golf Pro balls, check out our Vice Golf coupon codes.

-Joel has worked in the golf industry for over 12 years covering both instruction and more recently equipment.
-He now oversees all product content here at Golf Monthly, managing a team of talented and passionate writers and presenters in delivering the most thorough and accurate reviews, buying advice, comparisons and deals to help the reader find exactly what they are looking for.
-So whether it's the latest driver, irons, putter or laser rangefinder, Joel has his finger on the pulse keeping up to date with the latest releases in golf.
-He is also responsible for all content on irons and golf tech, including distance measuring devices and launch monitors.
+Joel has worked in the golf industry for over 15 years covering both instruction and more recently equipment.
+He now oversees all equipment and video content at Golf Monthly, managing a team of talented and passionate writers and presenters in delivering the most thorough and accurate reviews, buying advice, comparisons and deals to help the reader or viewer find exactly what they are looking for.

 One of his career highlights came when covering the 2012 Masters he got to play the sacred Augusta National course on the Monday after the tournament concluded, shooting a respectable 86 with just one par and four birdies.
 To date, his best ever round of golf is a 5-under 67 back in 2011.
-He currently plays his golf at Burghley Park Golf Club in Stamford, Lincs, with a handicap index of 3.2.
+He currently plays his golf at Burghley Park Golf Club in Stamford, Lincs, with a handicap index of 3.1.

 Joel's current What's In The Bag?